BiggestJun/learngit/readme.txt

 Git tracks change of files.
-creating a new branch is quick. this new branch name dev.
+creating a new branch is quick. this new branch name dev. new branch name feater1.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick & simple.